Centers and Institutes

 The primary name is set in the University blue, Pantone 281.
 Any secondary, or functional language if it is smaller in size and is set in Pantone warm gray.
 Horizontal orange rules can be placed on either side of the functional language when it fits within the width of the primary name.

-To assure the contextual relationship with the University and school, the center/institute name must always appear in the same space as the University or University/school wordmark.
-Best practices would have the center/institute mark be the lead brand idea with the University/school mark used as a corporate sign-off.
+To ensure the relationship with the University and school, the center/institute mark must always appear in the same contextual space as the University or University/school wordmark.
+Regardless of the layout, the University/school wordmark should always appear slightly smaller than the center/institute mark.